-Posts an alarm when the disk containing the node's / directory is more than nn percent full.
-If you omit nn, alarm_server uses a default value of 95 percent full (5 percent free space).
-If you do not delete anything from the disk, or if the full-disk condition recurs, alarm_server notifies you again.
+Posts an alarm when the disk containing the node's "/" directory is more than nn percent full.
+If you omit nn, the alarm server uses a default value of 95 percent full (5 percent free space).
+If you do not delete anything from the disk, or if the full-disk condition recurs, alarm server notifies you again.
 After two notifications of a full-disk condition, alarm_server does not notify you again for at least one hour, even if the condition persists.